 Be sure to wear comfortable shoes (you will be doing a great deal of walking), bring plenty of Euros (we failed to do this and they were on a bank holiday), and bottles of water (it’s warm)!

-You may also want to wear a swimsuit under your clothes or in a carry on if you want to spend sometime on the beach in Vellefranche or French Riviera.
+You may also want to wear a swimsuit under your clothes or in a carry on if you want to spend sometime on the beach in Villefranche or anywhere along the French Riviera.

 There are two ways to get from Villefranche to Nice: Train or Bus.